Keenan-Nicholson/blog/content/posts/sharing-data-via-torrent.md

 While it might be a bit more challenging to find universities that openly advertise torrenting as a method for sharing data—like Oregon State University does—it’s clear that there is an increasing demand for decentralized file-sharing solutions in academia.

-## Why use a Torrent Client to Share Data?
+## Why use the Torrent Protocol to Share Data?

 <details>
   <summary>Relevant xkcd ⬇️</summary>